Lexapro And Alcohol Combination: Is It Safe?

 Safe Amount Of Alcohol And Lexapro To Consume Together

-Those who have been used to regular drinking before being prescribed antidepressant medication often ask the question can I drink alcohol while taking Lexapro.
+Those who have been used to regular drinking before being prescribed antidepressant medication often ask if it is possible to drink alcohol while taking Lexapro.
 While it is clear that the combination of drinking and Lexapro have many adverse effects, many still wonder if there is a safe amount of alcohol which can be consumed while being on medication, however small it might be.

 Drinking And Mental Health Disorders